Getting Long-Term Disability (LTD) Benefits for PTSD

 Long-Term Disability Claims for PTSD

-Performing the duties of a job while suffering from PTSD can be an overwhelming.
+Performing the duties of a job while suffering from PTSD can be overwhelming.
 A person’s quality of life can be diminished by PTSD as it takes a large emotional toll.
-If you are suffering from PTSD, you may want to consider filing for long-term disability benefits.
-These benefits can help cover a percentage of your income so you can focus on managing your health and treating your condition.
+If you are suffering from PTSD and have become unable to work, then you may want to consider filing for long-term disability benefits.
+These long-term disability benefits for PTSD can help cover a percentage of your income so you can focus on managing your health and treating your condition.

 Certain jobs may have more stimuli that could affect you and trigger flashbacks or outbursts.
 However, even mundane moments throughout the day can trigger the symptoms of PTSD.

 It is important to document your symptoms, both at home and at work.
 This will help later when you need to submit evidence as part of your long-term disability claim.
 Nevertheless, LTD benefits would allow you to get the treatment you need without having to worry about your income.